tasmota/docs/docs/Scripting-Language.md

     USE_SCRIPT_SPI | enables support for SPI interface
     USE_SCRIPT_TCP_SERVER | enables support for TCP server
     USE_DISPLAY_DUMP | enables to show epaper screen as BMP image in >w section
-    TS_FLOAT | may be define as double to use double precision numbers (uses double RAM memory and is slower)
+    TS_FLOAT | may be define as double to use double precision numbers (uses double RAM memory and is slower) SCRIPT_FULL_OPTIONS | enables almost any of the above options (uses about 90k of Flash)

 !!! info "Scripting Language for Tasmota is an alternative to Tasmota [Rules](Rules).
 For ESP32 builds it is recommended to use [Berry](Berry)"